gyaresu/gareth.codes/_posts/2015-05-18-playful-cleverness.markdown

 date:   2015-05-18 10:15:13
 categories: hacking, technology
 published: true
-tags: react, es6, ampersandjs, webpack, surge.sh, nodeschool, hacker, babel, exercism, fp, yeticss, humanjavascript, hackrfm technology, programming
+tags: react, es6, ampersandjs, webpack, surge.sh, nodeschool, hacker, babel, exercism, fp, yeticss, humanjavascript, hackrf, technology, programming
 ---
 A [hacker][hacker] is one who enjoys the intellectual challenge of creatively overcoming and circumventing the limitations of programming systems.
 And in doing so, tries to extend their capabilities.